I work from home as a Lead CSR and I love my job. I love sharing stories hoping it will help or motivate other people.

-I was a Customer Support for a BPO (Business Process Outsourcing) company from 2008 - 2015.
-It was really hard for me because I had to travel from home to work at night.
-Most BPOs here in the Philippines are working with US companies so we have to work at night time or what we call as "graveyard" shift.
+I was a Customer Support for a BPO (Business Process Outsourcing) company from 2008 – 2015.
+It was really hard for me because I had to commute to work at night.
+Most BPOs here in the Philippines work with US companies, so we have to work at night time, or what we call the "graveyard" shift.

 Recently, we travelled to Hong Kong and I never had a hard time asking for a vacation leave from my boss.
 When I was with the BPO company, I have to file leave application 2 weeks ahead of the preferred vacation date and it's 30% chance to get an approval.

 Now I can travel and work as long as I have my laptop with me and a stable internet connection.
 Cool right?

 You have more time for your family.